Theoman9402/ae2tsc/README.md

 ## Usage

 1. Bind "Scroll Modifier" in Minecraft Controls.
-2. Open a compatible terminal, hold the key you just bound, and scroll.
+2. Open your universal terminal, hold the key you just bound, and scroll.

 ## Credits